Calibrated Explanations: with Uncertainty Information and Counterfactuals: Presentation of Calibrated Explanations

-CE can be analysed from different perspectives.
-In this paper, three different kinds of plots are presented.
-The first two are used when CE is used to extract regular explanations: \begin{itemize} \item Regular explanations, providing well-calibrated explanations without any uncertainty information.
-These explanations are directly comparable to other feature importance explanation techniques, like LIME.
-Even if the structure is similar to SHAP, the meaning of the weights differ. \item Uncertainty explanations, providing well-calibrated explanations including uncertainty intervals to highlight both the importance of a feature and the amount of uncertainty connected with its estimated importance. \end{itemize}
+CE and CCE can be analysed from different perspectives.
+In this paper, three different kinds of plots are used to illustrate factual and counterfactual explanations.
+The first two are used for factual explanations: \begin{itemize} \item Regular explanations, providing well-calibrated explanations without any uncertainty information.
+These explanations are directly comparable to other feature importance explanation techniques, like LIME. \item Uncertainty explanations, providing well-calibrated explanations including uncertainty intervals to highlight both the importance of a feature and the amount of uncertainty connected with its estimated importance.
+Uncertainty is visualized by adding the parameter \texttt{uncertainty=True} to the plot functions. \end{itemize}

 These plots are inspired by LIME.
 Especially the rules in LIME have been seen as valuable information in the explanations.
-For the reasons given above, CE is meant to use binary rules with regular and uncertainty explanations (even if all discretizers used by LIME can also be used by CE).
-One noteworthy aspect of CE is that the feature weights only show how each feature separately affects the prediction estimate.
-Therefore it is not possible to combine the feature weights to see the collected impact on the prediction estimate (as can be done with SHAP).
+For the reasons given above, CE create binary rules with factual explanations.

-The third kind of plot is a counterfactual plot showing how the features affect the probability estimate when other feature values are used.
+The third kind of plot is a counterfactual plot showing how the probability estimate is affected when other feature values are used.

-When plotting CE explanations, the user can choose to limit the number of rules to show, which equals the number of features for regular and uncertainty plots, as there is one rule per feature.
-However, in counterfactual explanations, where CE creates as many counterfactual rules as possible, rules are ordered based on impact, starting with the most impactful rules.
+When plotting CE and CCE explanations, the user can choose to limit the number of rules to show.
+For factual explanations, the number of rules equals the number of features, as there is one rule per feature.
+However, in counterfactual explanations, where CCE creates as many counterfactual rules as possible, rules are ordered based on impact, starting with the most impactful rules.

-To further enhance the usability of CE, the functions \verb|as_SHAP| and \verb|as_LIME| can be used to transform the CE feature weight structure into SHAP and LIME explanation objects, making it possible to use the plotting libraries from either of the explanation methods.
-However, interpreting SHAP plots, defined for Shapley values, must be done with some care.
-These methods also make it trivial to exchange use of LIME or SHAP with CE in existing code.